 Ending a month-to-month tenancy

-Landlord to tenant: generally 30 days' written notice in URLTA counties.
-This is a no-fault termination and is different from an eviction for nonpayment or a lease violation, which can move on a shorter timeline (for example, the statute's 14-day notice for unpaid rent).
+Landlord to tenant: 30 days' written notice in URLTA counties (10 days for a week-to-week tenancy).
+This is a no-fault termination and is different from an eviction for nonpayment or a lease violation, which moves on a shorter timeline.

-Tenant to landlord: generally 30 days' written notice as well, timed to the rental period.
-Giving notice in the middle of a month usually does not shorten your obligation; the clock is tied to the period.
+Tenant to landlord: 30 days' written notice as well, timed to the rental period.
+Giving notice in the middle of a month usually does not shorten your obligation; the clock is tied to the periodic rental date.

-A landlord can raise the rent for a renewal period, and must give you notice (commonly 30 days) before the new term begins so you can decide whether to renew, negotiate, or move.
+A landlord can raise the rent for a renewal period and must tell you ahead of time (a month, for monthly rent) before the new term begins, so you can decide whether to renew, negotiate, or move.

 Rent control in Tennessee

 Tennessee does not have statewide rent control or rent stabilization.
-Beyond simply not having it, state law preempts local rent control, meaning a Tennessee city or county cannot pass its own ordinance limiting how much landlords charge in rent.
-So unlike some states, there is no local exception to look for in Memphis, Nashville, Knoxville, or Chattanooga; the rules on amount are the same statewide.
+Beyond simply not having it, state law preempts local rent control: Tenn.
+Code Ann. § 66-35-102(a) bars a local governmental unit from enacting, maintaining or enforcing any rent-control requirement on private residential or commercial property (Tenn.
+Pub.
+Ch.
+822 (2016), which redesignated that ban as subsection (a) and added a ban on inclusionary-zoning mandates).
+So there is no local exception to look for in Memphis, Nashville, Knoxville, or Chattanooga; the rules on amount are the same statewide.

 Because there is no cap, the realistic limits on a steep increase are your notice rights, your willingness to move, and any anti-retaliation and anti-discrimination protections in state and federal law.